Schedule of English courses can be found at https://mydusis.drake.edu/prodssb/bwckschd.p_disp_dyn_sched

 ENG 116: CREATIVE WRITING FOR NEW MEDIA, 3 credit hrs.

 Students in this course will read and write works of literature (fiction, poetry, etc.) designed for digital and new media platforms, especially work designed for the internet and/or mobile devices.
 We will begin with the history of OuLiPo and some readings in media theory, but our focus will be on creative practice, the methods and meanings of text/image/sound integration/justaposition, and the literary uses of interactivity, including Hypertext and other digitally-integrated forms.
 We will also explore the possibilities of non-linear literature, with a focus on the connection between narrative and game play.
+Frequent writing and revision.

 ENG 117: ADAPTATIONS AND TRANSFORMATIONS, 4 credit hrs.

 This course examines the theory and practice of adapting narratives into new mediums and/or for new audiences, and asks essential questions about what defines a "story" in the face of radical transformations, how those transformations can reflect changes in culture and interpretation, and why certain elements of a text may be stable or unstable over time.
 Forms may include (but are not limited to): folk tales, literary fiction, staged performances, television, film, and video games.
 Students can expect to analyze the adaptations and transformations of others as well as create original adaptations themselves.
+Frequent writing and revision.

 ENG 120: ADVANCED TOPICS IN WRITING, 3 credit hrs.